-For couples where one partner has made a final and firm decision to leave the partnership and just really wants a therapist to help their spouse come to terms with it.
+- For couples where one partner has made a final and firm decision to leave the partnership and just really wants a therapist to help their spouse come to terms with it.
 This is also known as “dropping your spouse off at counseling.”

 - The counselor telling you whether you should get a divorce or not.
-We can help you sort out your reasons for wanting or not wanting a divorce.
+I can help you sort out your reasons for wanting or not wanting a divorce.
 You ultimately decide whether to divorce.

 - For couples who have a history of abusive or controlling behavior.
 This includes past protective orders or domestic violence counseling, regardless of whether you agree that the situation warranted the treatment.
 Please call and discuss your situation because we can help you with resources that do fit your situation if needed.

 If You Decide to Divorce

 Deciding to divorce is not a failure in Divorce Decision Counseling.
-Though our passion is in helping couples rebuild their marriages, we understand that divorce happens.
+Though my passion is in helping couples rebuild their marriages, I understand that divorce happens.
 Divorce support is an important part of the process, especially when children are involved.
-We can help you have better communication that is calmer and more focused on what’s important.
-We also help you to grieve the end of the relationship if you need to.
+I can help you have better communication that is calmer and more focused on what’s important.
+I also help you to grieve the end of the relationship if you need to.
 Just because you are divorcing doesn’t mean that you don’t want to honor what you’ve created together and process the sadness and other intense emotions.
-We offer both individual and couples divorce counseling.
+I offer both individual and couples divorce counseling.

-However, we are not divorce coaches, and cannot provide great divorce advice when it comes to the nitty-gritty legal process.
-The good news is that we do know of such people, and we would be happy to refer you to other professionals who can help if we need to.
+However, I am not a divorce coach, and cannot provide great divorce advice when it comes to the nitty-gritty legal process.
+The good news is that I do know of such people, and I’d be happy to refer you to other professionals who can help if we need to.

 So What’s Next?

-If you are ready to talk about whether Denver Divorce Counseling is right for you, you can book a free half hour consultation, a fifteen minute introductory phone call, or you can begin by booking a session today.
+If you are ready to talk about whether Denver Divorce Counseling is right for you, use the contact form or call (720) 443-1947.